1.17 Foreign Visitor Policy Statement

 Foreign Visitor Procedure

-The university host will complete the Foreign Visitor Request Form and only the first page of the draft invitation.
-Email firstname.lastname@example.org that you will be hosting a foreign visitor and attach the draft invitation.
+The university host will complete the Foreign Visitor Request Form and the draft invitation.
+Email email@example.com that you will be hosting a foreign visitor and attach the draft invitation.
 The responsible office will review the request and either approve or deny the request.
 On a case-by-case basis, where a visitor would be involved with academic programs, the responsible office may delegate visitor approval to the Office of the Provost and Sr. Vice President for Academic Affairs.

 Once a visitor has been approved by the responsible office, the official invitation will be sent along with a description of the visit (including duration, allowed activities, and any safety or training requirements) and a general agreement (covering aspects that apply to all foreign visitors, such as liability, intellectual property, and other concerns).
 Official invitations are to be sent by either the vice president of the responsible office or the Michigan Tech general counsel’s office on behalf of the University.
 Visitors must agree to the terms outlined in the letter and agreement prior to arriving on campus.